marcellobarylli/MONIKA_bugged/README.md

 ![Alt text](MONIKA_arrow.png)

 ## Installation
 To make installation easy, it is recommended to use a conda environment.
-In the directory, simply run
+In the directory, edit the environment.yml file, change prefix to where you want to install the environment (prefix: path/to/anaconda3/envs/monika)

-edit the environment.yml file, change prefix to where you want to install the environment (prefix: path/to/anaconda3/envs/monika)
+Then, simply run:

 conda env create -f environment.yml